coschroeder/mental_health_analysis/README.md

 Data:
   - The coarsed quantitative data can be found in the `data` folder.
-  - The response to the open questions here: *tba*
+  - The responses to the open questions can be found here: *tba*

 ## Folder structure:
 - preprocessing: preprocessing file to get from the raw to the preprocessed data (this is dependent on raw data, which can not be shared).